Vtr0/gt/YT download batch/guide.md

 	* `%%(title)s` → the placeholder to be filled with `video title` from id3 tag.
 	* `%%(ext)s` → file extension (mp3 after extraction).
 Similarly as `%%(title)s`
 	* May add  `-o "thumbnail:%%(title)s\%%(title)s.%%(ext)s"` will put the thumbnails in a folder with the same name as the video
-* `%PLAYLIST_URL%` This is the playlist or video URL (batch variable) that yt-dlp will download.
+* `%VIDEO_URL%` This is the playlist or video URL (batch variable) that yt-dlp will download.
 Can be a single video, list of videos separated by a space, the text file that contains all video links (each in one line), or playlist.

 Example output:
 ```makefile